This post was last updated on, August 13th, 2022

 - How was your first day in the office?

-- What is the last public event you went to?
+- What was the last public event you went to?

 - What’s your favorite animal?